grazhopper/svndumptool/README.txt

 Cvs2svnfix
 ----------

-Fixes a cvs2svn created dumpfile.
-Some (all?) versions of cvs2svn do not create 100% valid dumpfiles according to Subversion's specification of the dumpfile format.
+Fixes a cvs2svn created dump file.
+Some (all?) versions of cvs2svn do not create 100% valid dump files according to Subversion's specification of the dump file format.
 It omits the node kind for copied nodes.
 This command repairs those nodes.

 svndumptool.py cvs2svnfix [options] inputfile outputfile